cityforwardcollective/wisconsink12/README.md

 available.
 This data is organized into tables (listed above), and each table contains a school ID field called the `dpi_true_id`.
-This field is a concatenation of a school’s District Code and its School Code, with an underscore ’\_’ inbetween.
+This field is a concatenation of a school’s District Code and its School Code, with an underscore ’\_’ in between.
 Both codes are padded with zeros on the left to a length of four, and choice schools are given a District Code of ‘0000’.